EnigmaticaModpacks/Enigmatica6/.github/README.md

 # Server Automation

+An easier way to keep your server running on the latest modpack version.
+Follow the below steps to be able to update modpack version with only a few clicks.

 ## Automatic updates with Git

 _Note: `.bat` files are for Windows, `.sh` are for Mac / Linux._